nathaniel-nyanor/nathaniel-nyanor/README.md

-I am a future software engineer with a passion for building innovative and user-friendly software applications.
+I am a learning software engineer with a passion for building innovative and user-friendly software applications.
 I am currently studying computer science at the University of Energy and Natural Resources, Sunyani- Ghana, and I am excited to learn more about the software development process and the latest technologies.

 Skills: FLUTTER / HTML / CSS / PHP